sourcegraph/about/content/blogposts/2024/gp-a_simpler_way_to_understand_legacy_code.md

 To get started with Cody:

 - Create an [account](https://sourcegraph.com/cody) using one of these authentication methods - GitHub, GitLab, or Google.
-- Install Cody for any of Sourcegraph's supported IDE - VS Code, IntelliJ, or Neovim.
+- Install Cody for any of Sourcegraph's supported IDE - VS Code, IntelliJ (or any other JetBrains IDE), or Neovim.

 > NB: VS Code is the IDE used in this section.